news-ai/social/README.md

 ### Feeds

 Deployed on Google Compute Engine.
 Will run periodically to check any feed that needs to get fetched.
 The input is data from the datastore, and the output is a pub/sub call to `process-rss-feed` with `username`.
+2 functions:

+1. Get initial data for Twitter user and 20 posts (new)
+2. Get new tweets as they come in (stream)

 ### Twitter